 Nearly all (94 percent) of Kentucky’s food bank client households with school-aged children receive free or reduced-price school lunch through the National School Lunch Program.
 Only one in thirteen school children who receive free and reduced-priced lunch during the school year have access to such meals during the summer months when school is out.

-In response, the members of the Kentucky Association of Food Banks feed 1 in 7 Kentuckians each year in partnership with a network of 800 local charitable feeding organizations.
+In response, the members of Feeding Kentucky (formerly the Kentucky Association of Food Banks) feed 1 in 7 Kentuckians each year in partnership with a network of 800 local charitable feeding organizations.
 Its members serve all 120 counties in Kentucky.
-Learn more about KAFB by visiting KyFoodBanks.org.
+Learn more about Feeding Kentucky by visiting FeedingKy.org.